• Skip to primary navigation

 The symptoms occur only when it has progressed so much to cause complications like pressure effects or painful arthropathy.

-The symptoms are those of pain in the back or radiculopathy.
+The symptoms are of pain in the back or radiculopathy.

-Another important symptom that patient may present with is neurogenic claudication where an impairment of walking occurs due impingement of nerves due to spinal stenosis [narrowing of canal]
+Another important symptom that a patient may present with is neurogenic claudication where impairment of walking occurs due to impingement of nerves due to spinal stenosis [narrowing of canal]

-In mild lumbar spondylosis, the may be absolutely normal.
-In advanced lumbar spondylosis, some patient may have dynamic scoliosis.
-The lumbar lordosis may be diminished and there is a decreased range of motion of the lumbar spine.
+In mild spondylosis, it may be absolutely normal.
+In advanced spondylosis, some patients may have dynamic scoliosis.
+The lumbar lordosis may be diminished and the lumbar spine’s decreased range of motion.

 In case some specific entity is present such as disc herniation or spinal stenosis, the findings would depend on the entity.